 |200 ml||full cream, beaten until stiff|

 Sponge: melt the butter and cool slightly.

 Beat the sugar and egg yolks together until light and fluffy.
-Beat in the Caotina noir and butter.
+Beat in the Caotina Dark and butter.

 Beat the egg whites and salt until stiff.
 Mix the flour and baking powder together and fold with the beaten egg whites into the chocolate mixture.
 Pour the batter into the prepared mould.